mcgrof/kvm-boot/README.md

 TODO
 ----

+  * Add iptables setup option to setup-kvm-switch which will also enable to use both VPN and local internet access, without having to switch between two devices as described in the section 'Switching between localnet and vpn'
   * Document how to get direct raw access to disk for filesystem benchmarking and testing.
   * Make sure the above intructions work for most distributions and adjust as